A canonical definition of the visual horizon—and why rooms feel crowded even when measurements are technically correct.

 Final Thought

-When the visual horizon is respected, rooms feel calmer, larger, and easier to live in—even without changing square footage.
+When the visual horizon stays calm and continuous, rooms feel more open, more comfortable, and easier to live in—even without adding a single square foot.